 The butterfly, one of the prettiest insects in the world

-Worldwide it is estimated that 17,500 species of butterflies exist.
+Worldwide, it is estimated that 17,500 species of butterflies exist.
 That really seems like a lot.
 In the United States, there are around 750 species.
 That again seems like a lot, but these beautiful insects are disappearing.
 It all comes down to the fact that we are the cause, how sad.

 Did you know that the oldest fossil of a butterfly is between 40-50 million years?
-Amazing when one thinks how tender this small insect is.
+Amazing when one thinks how tender this tiny insect is.
 To have lived so long ago and still be present in our world today.

 The tomb of Nebamun

 The butterfly has been a subject in art to many.
 There is a lovely tomb painting depicting Nebamun hunting in the marshes.
 Besides animals, you can also see birds and lovely butterflies depicted.
 Nebamun seems to have been associated with the temple and had to help manage the grain supplies for Egypt.
 This was an important job giving him a certain status.

 These 11 paintings were found in Thebes and date back to 1350 BC.
 They were bought by the British Museum in the 1820s.

 Wen Shu who lived from 1594 to 1634 was the great-great-granddaughter of Wen Zhengming 1470-1559.
 He was one of the greatest painters, calligraphers, and scholars during the Ming dynasty.
 Wen Shu must have inherited his artistic abilities as she also was an excellent painter making beautiful works of nature flowers, plants, and butterflies.